 When does the gender pay gap reporting duty come into force?

 Employers are required to publish information on their gender pay gap and gender bonus gap on an annual basis.
 In the private and voluntary sectors, the pay information must be based on data from a snapshot date of 5 April every year, beginning on 5 April 2017.
 The bonus information must be based on the preceding 12-month period, beginning with the 12 months leading up to 5 April 2017.
-Employers will have 12 months in which to publish the information, meaning that first publication will be required no later than 4 April 2018.
+Employers have 12 months in which to publish the information, meaning that first publication is required no later than 4 April 2018.